 - As a member of the Alliance for Safe Online Pharmacies – Global and ASOP-EU we support initiatives and advocacy in the U.S., Europe and Asia to raise awareness about the dangers of illegal online drug sellers and to steer patients to safe sources of medicines.

-- As a member of the Pharmaceutical Distribution Security Alliance (PDSA), our company supported the passage of the Drug Quality and Security Act (DQSA), U.S. legislation that creates a national system and uniform standards for tracking products across the pharmaceutical supply chain.
+- As a member of the Pharmaceutical Distribution Security Alliance (PDSA), we supported the passage of the Drug Quality and Security Act (DQSA), U.S. legislation that creates a national system and uniform standards for tracking products across the pharmaceutical supply chain.
 PDSA includes over 20 partners in the domestic pharmaceutical distribution supply chain working to achieve a national solution toward product tracking.

 - In 1997, our company and other pharmaceutical companies created the Pharmaceutical Security Institute (PSI) to develop global security strategies focused on both prevention and enforcement in order to ensure public safety and product integrity.
-We continue to be an active participant in this organization, and are pushing for increased levels of intelligence-sharing among the members.
+We continue to be an active participant in this organization, and are advocating for increased levels of intelligence sharing among the members.